 Smiling in return at the technician’s worried face; she chose put his mind at ease.

 ‘I have been getting as much sleep as anyone can in this place.’
 She added.

-The technician nodded in understanding.
-After all it would only be a matter of time before everyone onboard the station lost their minds from being marooned in Warden.
+The technician nodded slowly in understanding; after all it would only be a matter of time before everyone aboard the station lost their minds from being marooned in a place like Warden.

 ‘Well just try to keep it together alright, we still have four months left here and we have done pretty well so far!’ he exclaimed.